ufsit/documents/constitution.md

 ### Section B. Sexual Harassment

-Student Information Security Team agrees that it will not engage in any activity that is unwelcome conduct of sexual nature that creates a hostile environment.
+Student Information Security Team agrees that it will not engage in any activity that is unwelcome conduct of sexual nature that creates a hostile environment.Behaviors that could create a hostile environment include sexual harassment (which could include inappropriate sexual comments), sexual misconduct, dating violence, domestic violence, and stalking.

 ### Section C. Hazing